1. basic issues

 - because otherwise small states will probably not participate in this international co‑determination;

-For this the votes are counted separately for national and international
+For this the votes are counted separately for

-votes.
-International votes include national votes.
+national and international votes.
+International votes are all votes.

 National votes are those votes, which are cast from voters

-in that state, where a company has its headquarters.
+from that state, where a company has its headquarters.

 With these national votes, the same companies lists are elected, which are also elected with international votes;